Angel (1984 film): Plot

 Andrews takes Molly home to speak with her parents, but discovers that Molly's father left nine years earlier and her mother abandoned her three years earlier.
 Molly maintains the pretense of a mother at home so that she will not be sent to a foster home.
 She is convinced that her father will return someday.
 She has paid her rent, school tuition and living expenses through prostitution since she was 12.

 Despite Andrews' warnings to stay off the street, Angel/Molly purchases a pistol and returns to work.
 Her masquerade falls apart that night when some classmates recognize her on the street.
-Word flashes through the students at her school and soon everyone knows that Molly spends her evenings as a Hollywood prostitute.
+Word spreads through the students at her school and soon everyone knows that Molly spends her evenings as a Hollywood prostitute.

 The next day, Ms. Allen visits Molly's apartment and insists on meeting her mother.
 Mae pretends to be Molly's mother, but Allen is not fooled.
 Mae is still at the apartment when the killer shows up later.
 They fight, and he stabs Mae, leaving her fatally wounded.
-Molly discovers Mae and the two share a tender moment of friendship before Mae succumbs to her wounds.
+Solly discovers Mae and the two share a tender moment of friendship before Mae succumbs to her wounds.

 Andrews and Molly return to her apartment and find Mae's body.
 Molly heads out on the streets with Solly's handgun to avenge Mae and Andrews goes after her.
 After a fight and chase, Carson (whom Lt.
 Andrews reached out to so they could team up and find Angel in time) gets the drop on the killer and shoots him in the chest, killing him.
 Molly, Andrews, and a wounded Carson walk off together.